pantrypoints/sp/content/en/research/countries/china/xi/chapter-01f.md

-In July 2013, Comrade Xi Jinping went to Xibaipo, Hebei Province to conduct research, revisit the "two musts" and issue a call to the whole party to "catch up for the exam"; only one week after the conclusion of the 19th National Congress of the Communist Party of China, Comrade Xi Jinping led the new Politburo Standing Committee members to Shanghai and Jiaxing, Zhejiang Province to visit the site of the First Congress and the Red Boat on Nanhu, review the history of the founding of the Party, relive the oath of the People's Party, and declare the firm political conviction of the new leadership of the Party Central Committee.
-According to the arrangements of the 19th National Congress of the Communist Party of China, starting from June 2019, the theme education of "not forgetting the original intention and remembering the mission" will be carried out in two batches from top to bottom in the whole party, promoting the whole party to firmly grasp the general requirements of "keeping the original intention, undertaking the mission, finding the gaps, and
+In July 2013, Comrade Xi Jinping went to Xibaipo, Hebei Province to conduct research, revisit the "two musts" and issue a call to the whole party to "catch up for the exam"; only one week after the conclusion of the 19th National Congress of the CCP, Comrade Xi Jinping led the new Politburo Standing Committee members to Shanghai and Jiaxing, Zhejiang Province to visit the site of the First Congress and the Red Boat on Nanhu, review the history of the founding of the Party, relive the oath of the People's Party, and declare the firm political conviction of the new leadership of the Party Central Committee.
+According to the arrangements of the 19th National Congress of the CCP, starting from June 2019, the theme education of "not forgetting the original intention and remembering the mission" will be carried out in two batches from top to bottom in the whole party, promoting the whole party to firmly grasp the general requirements of "keeping the original intention, undertaking the mission, finding the gaps, and